CiscoCloud/exhibitor-mesos-framework/README.md

 **NOTE**: this section is far from being final and more configurations will appear soon.
 Please don't panic if something is missing, it will be added soon.

 ```
-# ./exhibitor-mesos.sh config
+# ./exhibitor-mesos.sh help config
-Usage: config [options]
+Usage: config <id> [options]

-  -i <value> | --id <value>
-        Server id.
   -a <value> | --api <value>
         Binding host:port for http/artifact server.
+Optional if EM_API env is set.
   --configtype <value>
         Config type to use: s3 or zookeeper.
+Optional.
   --zkconfigconnect <value>
         The initial connection string for ZooKeeper shared config storage.
 E.g: host1:2181,host2:2181...
+Optional.
   --zkconfigzpath <value>
         The base ZPath that Exhibitor should use.
-E.g: /exhibitor/config
+E.g: /exhibitor/config.
+Optional.
   --s3credentials <value>
-        Optional credentials to use for s3backup or s3config
+        Credentials to use for s3backup or s3config.
+Optional.
   --s3region <value>
-        Optional region for S3 calls (e.g. "eu-west-1")
+        Region for S3 calls (e.g. "eu-west-1").
+Optional.
   --s3config <value>
         The bucket name and key to store the config (s3credentials may be provided as well).
 Argument is [bucket name]:[key].
+Optional.
   --s3configprefix <value>
         When using AWS S3 shared config files, the prefix to use for values such as locks.
+Optional.
   --zookeeper-install-directory <value>
-        Zookeeper install directory shared config
+        Zookeeper install directory shared config.
+Optional.
   --zookeeper-data-directory <value>
-        Zookeeper data directory shared config
+        Zookeeper data directory shared config.
+Optional.
 ```

 Starting servers in the cluster
 -------------------------------

 ```
-# ./exhibitor-mesos.sh start
+# ./exhibitor-mesos.sh help start
-Usage: start|stop [options]
+Usage: start <id> [options]

-  -i <value> | --id <value>
-        Server id.
   -a <value> | --api <value>
         Binding host:port for http/artifact server.
+Optional if EM_API env is set.
 ```

 Stopping servers in the cluster
 -------------------------------

 ```
-# ./exhibitor-mesos.sh stop
+# ./exhibitor-mesos.sh help stop
-Usage: start|stop [options]
+Usage: stop <id> [options]

-  -i <value> | --id <value>
-        Server id.
   -a <value> | --api <value>
         Binding host:port for http/artifact server.
+Optional if EM_API env is set.
 ```

 Removing servers from the cluster
 ----------------------------------

 ```
-# ./exhibitor-mesos.sh remove
+# ./exhibitor-mesos.sh help remove
-Usage: add|remove [options]
+Usage: remove <id> [options]

-  -i <value> | --id <value>
-        Server id.
-  -c <value> | --cpu <value>
-        CPUs for server.
-(Applicable for "add" only)
-  -m <value> | --mem <value>
-        Memory for server.
-(Applicable for "add" only)
   -a <value> | --api <value>
         Binding host:port for http/artifact server.
+Optional if EM_API env is set.
 ```